mavjav-edu/pcc_2e/recommended_reading/general_python.md

 ### Effective Python, by [Brett Slatkin](https://twitter.com/haxor)

-I have only skimmed a few parts of Effective Python, but I really like what I've seen so far.
+the book's author has only skimmed a few parts of Effective Python, but I really like what I've seen so far.
 The subtitle *90 Specific Ways to Write Better Python* is a pretty good description of how the book is structured.
 The 90 tips are organized into topical groups, so the book is coherent overall but also nicely chunked for shorter reading sessions.
 It's a great book to read over coffee each morning, or on a commute, or just before bed when you don't want to be looking at a screen.

 The author assumes you've already learned Python, and his goal is to share how to use it more effectively.
 It's really good at offering a broader perspective on how specific aspects of the Python language fit into the context of larger, messy projects.
 These tips are gleaned from years of real-world Python use, and they'll almost certainly make you a better programmer.